-This course introduces students to concepts of common-law contracts, the Uniform Commercial Code, and the law of agency and bankruptcy.
-Students also review common documents involved in these practice areas.
+This class introduces students to the skills, demeanor, and abilities needed to conduct quality IT customer service and support.
+The course may include both classroom and digital activities such as video, tests/quizzes, simulations and discussion boards.
 This course will include out-of-class work such as reading and writing assignments, practice and practical application assignments, and projects.
-A minimum of 10 hours of out-of-class work will be assigned.
+A minimum of two and half hours of out-of-class work will be assigned each week.